PaloAltoNetworks/pan.dev/products/ansible/docs/panos/intro.md

 - Background information: Higher level content discussing the "why"
 - Reference: Lists the modules available for PAN-OS, with their correct usage including examples

+# Collection Reference

+The reference guide for all modules contained within the PAN-OS collection can be found [here](https://paloaltonetworks.github.io/pan-os-ansible/modules.html).
+This provides the listing of modules, with their parameters, valid inputs and types, and examples of correct usage.

 ## Open-Source

 The collection of Ansible modules for PAN-OS is free and open-source software, released under the Apache License 2.0, and source code can be found on [GitHub](https://github.com/PaloAltoNetworks/pan-os-ansible).